-A version of the classic Austrian Linzertorte, this linzer cookie recipe is made with 2 rounds of buttery dough, flavored with lemon zest and spices, filled with raspberry jam.
+This classic almond raspberry Linzer cookies recipe is made with two rounds of buttery dough, flavored with lemon zest and spices, filled with raspberry jam.

 I have done this recipe many times, and this is the first time I have used a proper linzer cookie cutter Christmas Linzer Cookie Cutters.
 This one has 2 cookie cutters, one for the bottom cookie, one for the top cookie with the hole incorporated in the cutter.

 However, they can be made with any cookie cutter shape you like and have at home.
 The only requirement is to have 2 cutters: one for the bottom round and a smaller one to make the hole on the top cookie round.

 Making the dough is easy.
 You can follow the step by steps below.
 Make sure not to overwork the dough, but it’s essential to be aware because of its high butter content and the use of almond flour in the dough, it's more challenging to roll out than other cookie dough.
 Here are some pro tips that will help:

 Since the dough is very pliable, it must be kept cold to get clean cuts with the Linzer cookie cutter or any cookie cutter you use.
 To make the Linzer cookies, you need to:

 Once baked, the cookie rounds can be kept for up to 5 days in an airtight container.